ANISH0309/frontend-movieInfo/README.md

-Reading and fetching data from a JSON file and diaplaying the movies details.
+Reading and fetching data from a JSON file and displaying the movie details.